Craniomandibular Joint Disease in Dogs (Craniomandibular Dysfunction, CMD)

 Another sign may be a cracking or grinding in the temporomandibular joint that occurs when opening or closing the mouth.
 Some dogs may also show Behavioral changes, such as Irritability or withdrawal, which may indicate persistent Pain.

-In some cases, arthroscopy of the temporomandibular joint may also be performed to directly examine the inside of the joint.
+In some cases, arthroscopy of the temporomandibular joint may also be performed to directly examine the interior of the joint.
 This minimally invasive technique can help determine the exact cause of CMD and plan targeted treatment.

 The prognosis for dogs with CMD varies depending on the cause and severity of the condition.
 With early diagnosis and appropriate treatment, many dogs can maintain a good quality of life and successfully manage their symptoms.